 "In a world of pollution, profanity, adolescence, broccoli, zits, ozone depletion, racism, sexism, stupid guys and PMS, why the hell do people still tell me to have a nice day?" - Unknown

 I still admire the man and his long and successful career.
 I'm glad he doesn't have to deal with the pain and threat of further injury, but even with his many liabilities, I enjoyed seeing him try so much more than a reality show contestant like Nene (or any others of that ilk, even the few that I like.
 They are not anywhere close to being "Stars.")

 Those who would give up essential liberty to purchase a little temporary safety deserve neither liberty nor safety.

 -- Benjamin Franklin, Historical Review of Pennsylvania, 1759

 I don't see anything wrong with an actor going on a show to make money.
 Heck, I would go on that show if they would pay me money and I'm well past my dancing days.

-Will you accept my Mirror-ball dancing Bachelor rose big bro as a MERICA Idol since Vanessa's green hat gave you its word that it was okay?
+Will you accept my Mirror-ball down-under dancing Bachelor Ben rose big bro as an Idol since I'm doing this all for my grandkids?